pmglab/KGGSEE/doc/source/setup.rst

     :class: tight-table

     * - ``tutorials/scz_gwas_eur_chr1.tsv.gz``
-      - Summary statistics of chr1 SNPs for a GWAS of schizophrenia on the European population
+      - Summary statistics of chr1 SNPs for a GWAS of schizophrenia in the European population
     * - ``tutorials/1kg_hg19_eur_chr1.vcf.gz``
       - Genotypes of the chr1 SNPs of the 1000 Genomes Project European panel
     * - ``tutorials/GTEx_v8_gene_BrainBA9.eqtl.txt.gz``